scharlau/shopping_django_with_behave/README.md

             context.test_case.tearDownClass()
             del context.test_case

-These details set out the relevant options you're using for browser driver such as Chrome, and the before_all(), before_scenario() and such testsuite details.
-Here we are making use of Django's built in testing framework.
-This should also hold relevant @fixture methods to load the test database, and set up the testing web server for you too.
-This runs at a different port from the normal server.

 You should now be able to run your tests, and they'll still fail, as we've not done anything to implement the steps.
 If you comment out the line for chrome to run --headless, then the browser should start up too, as another proof that you're on the right track for things.

 ### Adding in the Steps for the Feature

 Your <model>.py step files will need to point to your test server.
-You can grab the base_url with some lines like this:
+You can start your steps/product.py file like this:

         import urllib
         from urllib.parse import urljoin